arangodb/docs/oasis/deployments.md

 1. **View** the deployment you want to change.
 2. On the **Overview** tab, click the **Edit** button with an ellipsis (`…`) icon.
-If you see a pencil icon and no menu opens, then you are either on the free-to-try tier or the selected deployment is not eligible.
-The private network option in only available on the professional tier, for OneShard and Sharded deployments running on Azure.
+If you see a pencil icon and no menu opens, then you are either on the free-to-try or professional tier, or the selected deployment is not eligible.
+   The private network option in only available on the enterprise tier, for OneShard and Sharded deployments running on Azure.
 3. Click **Change to private network** in the menu
    ![Oasis Deployment Private Network Menu](images/oasis-deployment-private-network-menu.png)
-4. A dialog opens for the configuration.
-Read the explanation and click **Next**.
+4. In the configuration wizard, click **Next** to enter your configuration details.
-5. You need to enter one or more Azure Subscription IDs (UUIDs).
-They cannot be changed later.
+5. You need to enter one or more Azure Subscription IDs (GUIDs).
+They cannot be changed anymore once a connection has been established.
    Proceed by clicking **Next**.
    ![Oasis Deployment Private Network Setup 2](images/oasis-deployment-private-network-setup2.png)
 6. You may enter one or more Alternate DNS names.
 This step is optional.
    Continue with or without Alternate DNS names entered by clicking **Next**.